ChickenKyiv/awesome-git-article/docs/docs/slides2/indexF.md

 To publish changes to the official project, developers "push" their local master branch to the central repository.

-This is the equivalent of svn commit, except that it adds all of the local commits that aren’t already in the central master branch.
+This is the equivalent of `svn commit`, except that it adds all of the local commits that aren’t already in the central master branch.